isomerpages/nlb-biblioasia/_oct-to-dec-2023/A Grand Piano's Chequered History.md

 <div style="background-color: white;">
 Zhivko Girginov, who holds a Bachelor’s Degree in Musical Pedagogy and Piano Performance at the Academy of Music, Dance and Visual Arts "Prof. Asen Diamandiev" – Plovdiv, Bulgaria, carrying out repair and reconditioning works on the Chappell at the National Library Building, 2023. <i>Photos by Woo Pei Qi.</i></div>

-The Chappell is currently being repaired and retuned.
-After it has been given a new lease of life, anyone may sidle up and play on it, whether the piece is “Chopsticks” or Beethoven’s “Appassionata” sonata.
-As a public piano, the venerable and much-maligned Chappell may have
+Today, the Chappell has been given a new lease of life as a public piano.
+Anyone may sidle up and play on it, whether the piece is “Chopsticks” or Beethoven’s “Appassionata” sonata.
+While it may look a little worn out, it has been lovingly repaired and retuned and it is now a perfectly serviceable musical instrument.
+As a public piano, the venerable and much-maligned Chappell may have finally found its true calling.

 For the repair process by Zhivko Girginov, click [here](https://biblioasia.nlb.gov.sg/vol-19/issue-3/oct-dec-2023/chappell-piano-repair-zhivko-girginov/).